MGNute/stamps_2024_assembly_tutorial/qc_assembly.md

 ### Adapter Trimming
 ##### Installing BBMap
+NOTE: Again, according to Mike Lee the conda command at the start of this tutorial should have installed BBmap.
+However, I don't know for sure where this will place the adapters file so the following commmands will make a local copy of the software that we know will work for this tutorial.

 We are going to attempt to install the BBMap tool suite before this tutorial, however if that does not work installation is simple and only requires downloading and extracting the source file from the JGI website.
 The following commands will do the trick.
 These commands do the following, in order: 1) Download the latest version from the JGI sourceforge site (which can be found [here](https://sourceforge.net/projects/bbmap/), which is linked to in the [download instructions](https://jgi.doe.gov/data-and-tools/software-tools/bbtools/bb-tools-user-guide/installation-guide/)).
 2) Extract the tar file.
 3) Create a local environment variable noting the directory we have extracted this file to.
 (Note: installing a software to a project-specific folder like this is a bit sloppy and not a best practice, but it will do for the moment.)

 ```